 · The people who have to actually do the work are either unengaged with the strategy, don’t understand what they should do about it, or believe it’s somebody else’s job.

-· Even if people understand what’s being asked of them, they simply don’t have time to do all the new things they are doing in the middle of doing their ‘day’ job.
+· Even if people understand what’s being asked of them, they simply don’t have time to to work on the new strategy and do their day job.

 - Align the leadership team